James Franco: Education

-Franco, dissatisfied with his career's direction, reenrolled at UCLA in autumn 2006 as an English major with a creative writing concentration.
+Franco, dissatisfied with his career's direction, reenrolled at UCLA in late 2006 as an English major with a creative writing concentration.
 He received permission to take as many as 62 course credits per quarter compared to the normal limit of 19, while still continuing to act, receiving many of his credits from independent study for his involvement on the set of Spider-Man 3.
 He received his undergraduate degree in June 2008 with a GPA of 3.5/4.0.
 For his degree, Franco prepared his departmental honors thesis as a novel under the supervision of Mona Simpson.

 Franco was selected as the commencement speaker at UCLA, and was to speak at the ceremony on June 12, 2009.
 Several months before commencement, an editorial in the student newspaper questioned his "caliber" and a student created a Facebook page protesting the choice.
 On June 3, Franco withdrew, citing a date conflict with location pre-production on a film.
 On January 26, 2011, Franco and the Harvard Lampoon released a satirical video on prominent comedy website Funny or Die mocking his last-minute cancellation.

 Franco moved to New York to simultaneously attend graduate school at Columbia University School of the Arts for writing, New York University's Tisch School of the Arts for filmmaking, and Brooklyn College for fiction writing, while also attending the low-residency MFA Program for Writers at North Carolina's Warren Wilson College for poetry.
 He received his M.F.A. from Columbia in 2010.
 As of 2010, Franco was studying in the Ph.D. program in English at Yale University.
 He has also attended the Rhode Island School of Design.